 Do you want to hear how one woman successfully beat Small Intestinal Bacterial Overgrowth while also dealing with other medical conditions?

-In this episode of The Healthy Gut Podcast, Rebecca Coomes talks to Katie Caldwell, a fellow SIBOer who has beaten SIBO and kept it away.
+In this episode of The Healthy Gut Podcast, Rebecca Coomes talks to Katie Caldwell, a fellow SIBOer who is a SIBO patient success story.
+She has beaten SIBO and kept it away.

 In Episode 6 of The Healthy Gut Podcast, we discuss: